LibrariesHacked/schema-librarydata/docs/libraries.md

 #### UPRN

-Excel can do odd things when holding big numbers, and it may transform them to scientific notation (e.g. 1.23E+10).
+UPRN (Unique property reference number) is not currently part of the schema.
+If we include this it is worth nothing that Excel can do odd things when holding big numbers, and it may transform them to scientific notation (e.g. 1.23E+10).
 UPRNs are also sometimes stored as 'zero padded' to ensure they are all the same length e.g. '00000199356' rather than '199356'.
-We will likely get a mix of both styles.
+We would likely get a mix of both styles.

 ### How the data is updated